US military badge hallmarks.

 Above: an early AMICO hallmark on an AAF pilot wing.

-Below: a more often encountered AMICO hallmark.
+Below: more often encountered AMICO hallmarks.

 ANGUS & COOTE Australian made.